Osnaburg Local School district is committed to providing an excellent 21st Century Education for

 that we are providing our families an opportunity to purchase technology at a discounted price.
 We

-are partnering with CDI Technology.
+are partnering with Trox Technology.
 Through this partnership, we are able to offer NEW HP

 These Chromebooks come with FOUR years of coverage.
-If they fail during this time CDI will
+If they fail during this time Trox will

 repair the systems.
 The only things not covered are damage due to negligence, the battery after the 1st year, and/or if the system is lost or stolen.
 There is a ONE incident limit per year on free repairs during this time.